- Admitted to the Bar, 1977, Manitoba.

 - University of Manitoba (LL.B., 1976; LL.M., 1985).

 Mr. Riley is an experienced civil litigator and arbitrator who has represented clients in the Manitoba courts, the Federal Court of Canada, and the Supreme Court of Canada, since 1977.
-He also appears before statutory tribunals and administrative bodies.
+He acts as counsel to the firm providing advice on civil litigation matters.

 In September, 2008, Mr. Riley was inducted as a Fellow of the American College of Trial Lawyers.
 His Martindale-Hubbell rating is AV Preeminent 5.0 out of 5.